 It’s simple, straightforward, and easy to test.
 Just make sure to create unique promo codes for each celebrant, so you can track who’s redeeming your offers.

 Alternatively, you can opt to give shoppers a freebie on their special day.
 Some examples of brands that offer birthday freebies include Starbucks and Sephora.
 In fact, birthday freebies are growing increasingly common.
 Australian burger joint Hello Harry’s openly offers their customers a free birthday burger… with a small caveat that protects the business – the birthday burgers are free up to the value of $12.

 Freebies are a great option if you want to encourage your customers to try your products or if you have samples and surplus stock to give away.

 Here’s the not-so-great reality of loyalty or rewards programs: while many consumers sign up for them, not everyone participates in all the programs they join.

-A survey by CodeBroker found that almost "two-thirds of respondents actively engage with less than half the loyalty programs to which they are members.”
+A 2018 survey found that almost "two-thirds of respondents actively engage with less than half the loyalty programs to which they are members.”
 The survey found that only 18% actively engage with all their rewards programs.

 If your loyalty or rewards program is suffering from low engagement rates, consider incorporating birthday rewards to stir things up.
 When implemented correctly, this tactic can fuel engagement among your members and put your brand back on their radar.